Tinker-Twins/Robust_Behavioral_Cloning/README.md

 issn = {2574-0741}
 }
 ```
-This work has been published in SAE International Journal of Connected and Automated Vehicles, as a part of their Special Issue on Machine Learning and Deep Learning Techniques for Connected and Autonomous Vehicle Applications.
-The publication can be found on [SAE Mobilus](https://saemobilus.sae.org/content/12-04-03-0023).
+This work has been published in **SAE International Journal of Connected and Automated Vehicles**, as a part of their **Special Issue on Machine Learning and Deep Learning Techniques for Connected and Autonomous Vehicle Applications.** The publication can be found on [SAE Mobilus](https://saemobilus.sae.org/content/12-04-03-0023).